 Dog Friendly Things to Do in Stowe

-Smuggler’s Notch State Park: You and your pup will love exploring this sprawling state park.
+You and your pup will love exploring sprawling Smuggler’s Notch State Park.
 Located in a narrow pass in the Green Mountains, it’s accessible via a winding road that closes in the winter.
 One of my favorite hikes is Sterling Pond Trail, a moderate, 2.3 mile out-and-back trail with rewarding views.

-Stowe Recreation Trail: The crown jewel of Stowe, this five mile paved trail runs parallel to Mountain Road all the way to town.
-Take a leisurely stroll or bike ride, making stops along the way at Percy Farm Corn Maze, Idletyme Brewing, and Stowe Cider.
+The crown jewel of Stowe, Stowe Recreation Trail is a five mile paved trail that runs parallel to Mountain Road all the way to town.
+Take a leisurely stroll or bike ride, making fun stops along the way like Percy Farm Corn Maze, Idletyme Brewing, and Stowe Cider.

 Dog Friendly Hotels in Stowe, VT

 Finding suitable accommodations that welcome dogs with open arms is crucial for a stress-free vacation.
 Luckily, Stowe offers a range of dog-friendly lodging options.
 Whether you prefer a cozy cabin in the woods or a charming bed and breakfast, you’ll find numerous establishments that go the extra mile to ensure your pup feels right at home.
 Some accommodations even provide special amenities such as dog beds, treats, and designated dog-walking areas, ensuring that both you and your dog can unwind and relax after a day of adventure.
 Here are the places I’ve stayed with my dog in Stowe.